felixlopz/hubrise-test-task/content/apps/livepepper/en/map-ref-codes.md

 Deals in LivePepper offer savings to products or to the entire order.
 Correct EPOS ref codes are essential for orders containing deals to be properly transmitted to your EPOS system and other apps connected to HubRise.

-To add a EPOS Code to a deal:
+To add an EPOS Code to a deal:

 1. Select **Deals** from the left navigation pane.
 1. For the deal to update, select **Edit**.